jenna-mk/python-api-challenge/README.md

 The second part of this challenge is to use the city dataframe created above to plan a vacation based on the following weather conditions:
 * A maximum temperature of between 21 and 27 degrees Celsius
 * A wind speed less than 4.5 m/s
-* Zero cloudiness /n
+* Zero cloudiness

-From the above conditions, a new dataframe was created with each city that fits these requirements, and the Geoapify API was used to find the first hotel located within 10,000 meters of each cities coordinates.
-If a hotel was found, its name and country was added to the dataframe
+From the above conditions, a new dataframe was created with each city that fits these requirements, and the Geoapify API was used to find the first hotel located within 10,000 meters of each city's coordinates.
+If a hotel was found, its name and country was added to the dataframe.